vippssommerstudenter2019/Documentation/docs/How it works - yaml guide.md

 		- name			: The name of the endpoint in the swagger file.
 F.ex: "/path/endpoint"
 		- mode			: The mode of the endpoint in the swagger file.
 [GET, PUT, POST, ...]
 		- description	: A description of the endpoint or which actions that is relevant.
-		- extras		: An optional list of extra things to display.
+		- extras		: [optional] An list of extra things to display.

 	Notes:
 		- Extras should not really be needed if the swagger file is good enought,